danielbalagula/plainview-class/README.md

 ##Current Bugs:
 - ~~deselecting highlighted text selects a response node (it shouldn't)~~ Fixed 10/19/2016
-- page doesn't immediately add node to graph when user makes a response (it should)
+- ~~page doesn't immediately add node to graph when user makes a response (it should)~~ Fixed 11/03/2016
 - ~~long words don't wrap around response node (they should)~~ Fixed 10/21/2016
 - ~~typeahead.js suggestion dropdown doesn't show (it should)~~ Fixed 10/20/2016
 - mouse selecting nodes is not as fluid as it could be
 - labels for form info overflow when screen is tight (they shouldn't)
 - ~~edge styles have grey at the ends (they shouldn't)~~ Altered: edge styles don't represent response relationships
 - lines wrap and break in-between words (they shouldn't)
-- line breaks sometimes go beyond node widths (they shouldn't)
+- ~~line breaks sometimes go beyond node widths (they shouldn't)~~ Possibly fixed 11/03/2016
 - ~~responses' original uses are not recorded (they should be)~~ Fixed 10/24/2016

 ##To Do:
+- Add response type options when citing/writing a response
+- Add user accounts and authentication/authorization
+  -Passport local/fb/google
+  -Passport mongoose
+  -Express session
+  -SSL certificate
+- Decide how to structure and limit article citation so that graphs dont' get mixed up
+- Refactor interface.js
 - Currently inputTemplate's 'display' string is being replaced a string that has 'inline-block'...
 HOW CRAZY IS THAT... but is it the best solution?
 - ~~link a citation instead of writing an argument as a response~~ Completed 10/19/2016
 - implement article data type